apache/airflow/BREEZE.rst

   ``breeze build-prod image --prepare-build-cache``(needs buildx plugin and write access to registry ghcr.io)
 * Generate constraints with ``breeze generate-constraints`` (needed when conflicting changes are merged)
 * Prepare airflow packages: ``breeze prepare-airflow-package`` (when releasing Airflow)
+* Verify providers: ``breeze verify-provider-packages`` (when releasing provider packages) - including importing the providers in an earlier airflow version.
 * Prepare provider documentation ``breeze prepare-provider-documentation`` and prepare provider packages ``breeze prepare-provider-packages`` (when releasing provider packages)
 * Finding the updated dependencies since the last successful build when we have conflict with